- Length 2 years full-time

 - Domestic students may enrol in fewer courses each semester, known as part-time study.
 Part-time study will extend the duration of the degree and there are limitations to how long you can take to complete the degree.

 - International students must always study full-time.

-- Elective COMP courses can be found on the School Masters course page.
+- Elective COMP courses can be found by searching Postgraduate courses on Programs and Courses.

 - When choosing elective courses, check the course listing on Programs and Courses to ensure that you have the required and assumed knowledge before enrolling.
 If you don't, consider changing your planned enrolment to make sure you take the pre-requisite course.

 Please refer to the enrolment pattern in the Study tab